lfdgaliza/DesignPatterns/Creational/Singleton/Readme.md

 Dotnet core, for instance, has an option to bind an implementation of some interface as a singleton instance.

 In this case, this can be used when it is necessary without compromising the application structure.

+## Implementations
+This project has two implementations
+* Default (default implementation of Singleton)
+* Di (using the built-in dotnet core container)